H (magazine): Features

 The two largest stories in the magazine are the cover and the fashion story.
-The cover story can run between six and twelve pages while the fashion story is typically eight. h fashion spread notables include the first major spread on TwilightVariety and Serena Williams.
+The cover story can run between six and twelve pages while the fashion story is typically eight. h fashion spread notables include the first major spread on Twilight and Serena Williams.
 In addition, there are typically seven or eight major articles (one to two pages each) within the middle pages of the magazine.
 These articles are most commonly interviews, but there are also narrative articles as well.
 Feature articles tend to focus mostly on film and television.
 In the magazine's history, there have only been one non actor cover story (e.g..
-Perry Farrell August 2007).
+Perry Farrell, August 2007).